nuagenetworks/monolithe/doc/Configuration & Vanilla Reference.md

 	NUUnicornsFetcher

-> For more information about these objects fetchers, please read the Bambou documentation.
+> For more information about these objects fetchers, please read the Bambou2 documentation.

-Note that this will be used a strict version and will be translated to `bambou==1.0.1`
+Note that this will be used a strict version and will be translated to `bambou2==1.0.1`

 #### url, author, email, description, license_name